Latent Semantic Indexing (LSI): What is it, and Why Should I Care?

 So, what is the #1 ranking factor?

 Backlinks.
-In an upcoming blog post I’ll discuss exactly what backlinks are, how they play into the ranking algorithm, and how you can use this information to get your Website ranked where you want it to be.
+To understand what backlinks are, how they play into the ranking algorithm, and how you can use this information to get your website ranked where you want it to be, see SEO Link Building: The Ultimate Step-by-Step Guide.

 Looking to grow your traffic?